AmjadMECH105/MechProjects/SimpsonsOneThirdAlgorithm/README.md

-In this project, the following tasks were execused:
+In this project, the following tasks were executed:
 Check for valid input sizes,
 Check for uniform x spacing,
 Correct trapezoid rule given 2 data points,